This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 They can provide quite a bit of height; therefore it would not be recommended for toddlers or the elderly.
 The same height can be a blessing if you do not want your pets to jump on the bed.

-- Provide extra storage space without compromise on the aesthetic
+- Provide extra storage space without compromising on the aesthetic

 - Can support memory foam mattress well

-- Wide range of selection to choose from
+- Wide range of selections to choose from

 - Provide moderate to good airflow for the prevention of mold